 Some studies suggest that eating eggs regularly may help to cut your risk of experiencing strokes.

 Eggs are also rich in choline, which is crucial to cell growth and is particularly beneficial during pregnancy.

 10. Can’t get outside?
 Eat an egg for vitamin D!

 There is also plenty of vitamin D in an egg, which is an essential nutrient that helps to maintain healthy bones, as well as to help boost your immune functions.

-Some refer to eggs as a powerhouse or a goldmine of nutrients – in particular, they combine together to help improve your body’s defences.
-In times of flus and colds, eggs can come in very handy indeed.
+Some refer to eggs as a powerhouse or a goldmine of nutrients – in particular, they combine together to help improve your body’s defenses.
+In times of flu and colds, eggs can come in very handy indeed.

 While strides were made to ensure that chickens laying eggs in the UK don’t pass on harmful salmonella to their eggs, it is still a good idea to store eggs properly and to cook them through.
 While some people choose to eat or even drink eggs raw, it is not a good idea if you have a weak immune system, or if you have an irritable bowel condition.

-Do you have any interesting or fun facts about eggs that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about eggs?
+Share them in the comments below!